qutang/mhealth-storage-format/event-filename.md

 ### Timestamp

 1. Timestamp has the same convention as that of sensor data.
+The time represents the first row of event.

 2. Because it's a daily file, normally there will only be one file for a day.